-The Corporation intends to adopt IFRS 16 in its financial statements for the annual period beginning on January 1, 2019.
+The Corporation will adopt these amendments in its financial statements for the annual period beginning on January 1, 2018.
 The extent of the impact of adoption of the standard has not yet been determined.

 4. Standards issued but not yet adopted (continued):